pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 add silence to their talks, it makes the audience think about what was said before.
 It is way better to just put a silence than a "hmm, so...
 Hmm...
 Yeah".
-The former makes your previous sentence feel really important while the latter makes you sound stupid.
+The former makes your previous sentence feel really important while the latter makes you sound foolish.

 ## Own the stage